 A debenture is the most used and most accepted source of long-term financing by a company.
 These carry a fixed Interest Rate on the finance raised by the company through this mode of the debt instrument.
 These are raised for a minimum period of 5 years.
-Debenture forms part of the capital structure of the company but is not clubbed with calculate share capital in the balance sheet.
+Debenture forms part of the capital structure of the company but is not clubbed with calculating share capital in the balance sheet.

 #2 – Bonds

-Bonds are just like the debentures, but the main difference is that bonds are used by government, central bank & large companies, and also these are backed by securities, which means these have a charge over the company’s assets.
+Bonds are just like debentures, but the main difference is that bonds are used by the government, central bank & large companies, and also these are backed by securities, which means these have a charge over the company’s assets.
 These also have a fixed interest rate, and the minimum period is also at least 5 years.